gofiber/docs/api/middleware/proxy.md

     // Optional.
 Default: nil
     ModifyResponse fiber.Handler

-	// tls config for the http client
+	// tls config for the http client.
 	TlsConfig *tls.Config

-    // Client is custom client when client config is complex Client *fasthttp.LBClient
+    // Client is custom client when client config is complex.
+    // Note that Servers, Timeout, WriteBufferSize, ReadBufferSize and TlsConfig
+    // will not be used if the client are set.
+    Client *fasthttp.LBClient
 }
 ```